JonatasViscaino/100-days-of-code-Python/Day 19 - Turtles Race/README.md

-# Day 19 - The Turtles race
+# Day 19 - The Turtles Race

 This project was done in Python to show the basic use of a GUI (Graphical User Interface).
 The Libraries that were used here is Turtle and Screen inside of turtle (TKinter) and random.